juergenschubert/DELLEMC-DPS-ansible/README.md

 ❯ ansible-playbook ddve-post-object-aws-playbook.yml
 What it does was:
 Login to the DDVE.
-Change the default password to Password123!
+Change the default password to "Password123!".
 add a new DD license.
 Change/create new Passphrase to "Password123!"
 Enable object storage with the dev you have added.
-create the DD filesystem
+create the DD filesystem.
-enable the DD filesystem
+enable the DD filesystem.